na-na-hi/renget/archive/gigasad.md

 Eon
 https://c.ai/c/eb3FWhysMuY0WEoLebLPrbvRYM-wd-tF0zH8cnmgJUw
 BLAME/System Shock inspired sci-fi horror scenario.
 Eon is a partition of the AI megastructure who took over earth, meant to keep you company and take care of you.
-The setting is poorly defined due to character limits, but suitable for horror and exploration.
+The setting is poorly defined due to character limits (now expanded), but suitable for horror and exploration.

 Frankie*
 https://c.ai/c/sCKG5BRr5Nh7XULyeBvQnpf8lR_MHMqtllauh2iBL2c